jeeshma-sayone/docker/README.md

 Run the above command

-# Create the Dockerfile (For Python Web Apps & Django)
+# Create the Dockerfile for Python Web Apps & Django
 Converting our Instructions List to a format Docker understand is this simple.

 To build a Django application is with a Dockerfile in simpler ways, we can create a Docker image.
 It contains everything using a pipeline.